arkency/posts/posts/2015-03-12-exploring-gregs-event-store-part-1.md

 ## How to get it?

 All you have to do is download the latest release from here and run one command.
 That is all.
 The Event Store runs as a server and you can connect to it over HTTP or using one of the client APIs.
 If It run you can access to the dashboard on http://127.0.0.1:2113 (default credentials login: admin, pass: changeit).
-You will find a lot of useful informations there but it is material for another post ;).
+You will find a lot of useful information there but it is material for another post ;).

 <img src="/assets/images/events/eventstore-dashboard-fit.png">

 ## Communication with ES

 You can connect to an Event Store over TCP or HTTP.
 Which one is better?
-Of course It depends on your needs.
+Of course it depends on your needs.
 TCP is strongly recommended for a high-performance environment.
 There is also a latency increase when using HTTP.
 We will push events to the subscribers in TCP variant.
 Using HTTP subscribers will pool to check events availability what is less effective.
 Additionally the number of supported writes is higher in case of TCP.
 In Event Store documentation we can find following comparison:

 `„At the time of writing, standard Event Store appliances can service around 2000 writes/second over HTTP compared to 15,000-20,000/second over TCP!”`